 During the 2018 school year, Paulsen traveled to Asia as a Fulbright ‘Distinguished Awards in Teaching’ Scholar to research eastern mathematics pedagogy.
 Conducting most of his research in Taiwan, Paulsen had the chance to observe hundreds of classes in 12 countries throughout Asia, lead presentations for teachers in Singapore, and even had the opportunity to teach English at a small school for students with special needs in rural Cambodia.

 Originally from Levittown, New York, Paulsen has traveled to dozens of countries all over the globe, and is an avid scuba diver.
-He speaks conversational Spanish, and is currently learning Mandarin Chinese.
+He currently lives in Detroit, Michigan with his girlfriend, and speaks conversational Spanish.
 He aspires to change the world, one student at a time.